DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/2030-01-01-biographys.md

 - **TODO: Georg Cantor: Creator of Set Theory**
    - A biography of Georg Cantor, who revolutionized mathematics with the development of set theory and the concept of infinity.
 This article covers his breakthroughs and the controversies surrounding his work.

-- **TODO: Kurt Gödel: Incompleteness Theorem and the Limits of Mathematics**
+- Kurt Gödel: Incompleteness Theorem and the Limits of Mathematics**
    - Explore the life and work of Kurt Gödel, known for his incompleteness theorems, which shook the foundations of mathematical logic.
 The article also touches on Gödel's close relationship with Einstein and his philosophical views.

 ## Final Thoughts